Galois module structure of some elementary $p$-abelian extensions: Introduction

 \begin{example} The hypotheses of Theorem \ref{th:main.theorem} hold for any field $F$ of characteristic $p$ for which $ \dim F/\wp(F) < \infty$.
 This is a consequence of a theorem of Witt which tells us that $G_F(p)$ is a free pro-$p$ group for all fields $F$ with $\text{char}(F) = p$. \end{example}

 \begin{example} A field $L$ is said to be Pythagorean if each finite sum of squares in $L$ is again a square in $L$, and a Pythagorean field is called formally real if $-1 \not\in L^{\times 2}$.
-A formally real Pythagorean field $L$ for which $|L^\times/L^{\times 2}| = 2^{n}$ is called called an SAP field if $L$ admits exactly $n$ orderings.
+A formally real Pythagorean field $L$ for which $|L^\times/L^{\times 2}| = 2^{n}$ is said to have the strong approximation property (SAP) if $L$ admits exactly $n$ orderings.
 Suppose that $\hat F$ is an SAP field, and let $F = \hat F(\sqrt{-1})$.
 Then $G_F(2)$ is a free pro-$2$ group of rank $n-1$; this is proved in \cite[Le.~4.6]{MRT} using a group theoretic approach, and in \cite[Prop.~3.4.15]{Rogelstad} using a combination of Galois cohomology and field theory.
 Hence the results of Theorem \ref{th:main.theorem} hold for such a field.
 (For more information on SAP fields, the interested reader can consult sections 4.1 and 4.2 from \cite{MRT}, as well as \cite{Mi} and chapter 17 of \cite{Lam}.)

 Notice in particular that we can realize an abundance of fields of this type by using a combination of \cite[Prop.~1.3]{EfratHaran} and \cite[Th.~4.1]{MRT}: the former tells us that if $n \in \mathbb{N}$ is given and $K_1,\cdots,K_n$ are fields of characteristic $0$ for which $G_{K_i}(2) \simeq \mathbb{Z}/2\mathbb{Z}$, then there exists a field $\hat F$ with $\text{char}(\hat F)=0$ whose absolute Galois group is the free product of $n$ copies of $\mathbb{Z}/2\mathbb{Z}$ (in the category of pro-$2$ groups); then the latter result tells us that this field is an SAP field. \end{example}